m3g/JuliaNotes.jl/docs/src/workflow.md

 ... # script continues
 ```

 Now, when including the script, it will automatically activate that environment, and use the packages installed for it.
-It is even possible to just execute the script from the command-line with an acceptable performance, where the script now, shown below, contains the execution of the functions and saving the plot to a figure:
+It is even possible to just execute the script from the command-line with an acceptable performance.
+The script, shown below, now contains the execution of the functions and saving the plot to a figure:
 ```bash
 user@m3g:~/Documents/mytestscript% time julia myscript.jl
   Activating project at `~/.JuliaEnvironments/mydataplots`